Distributional Limit Theory for Optimal Transport: Regularized problems

 and

-In the flat Torus, the boundary conditions are periodic.
-The main idea of \cite{Manole.et.al.2024.Preprint} is to treat these equations as a Z-estimation problem.
+In the flat torus, the boundary conditions are periodic.
+The key idea of \cite{Manole.et.al.2024.Preprint} is to treat these equations as a Z-estimation problem.
 Hence, one needs to show the Fréchet differentiability of the Monge-Ampère equation at the pair $(P, \varphi) $ with partial derivative w.r.t.\ $\varphi$ admitting bounded inverse in some appropriate Banach spaces of differentiable functions.
-The interior part of the equation is easy to linearize if the probability densities are bounded away from zero and $\mathcal{C}^{1,\alpha}$ (cf.~\cite[Chapter~3]{Figalli.2017.Book}).
+The interior part of the equation can be easily linearized if the densities are bounded away from zero and belong to $\mathcal{C}^{1,\alpha}$ (cf.~\cite[Chapter~3]{Figalli.2017.Book}).
 The resulting linearized operator is elliptic.
 Under the additional assumption